 An elegant B&B in buzzing Bristol, with vivid artwork and panoramic city views”

 There’s nothing bland or corporate about this boutique B&B, set in upmarket Clifton, just north of the city centre.
 We enter through the lounge (there’s no formal reception), where delicious breakfasts and cream teas are served at solid wood tables beside enormous bay windows; there’s also a suntrap terrace to the rear, ideal for cocktails and snacks in summer.
-Upstairs in the 11 bedrooms, calming shades of Farrow & Ball dress nautical wood-panelled walls, and vibrant Anthony Frost artworks are scattered around the communal areas.
+In the bedrooms, calming shades of Farrow & Ball dress nautical wood-panelled walls, and vibrant Anthony Frost artworks are scattered around the communal areas.
 But what really draws our eye is the sweeping cityscape through the windows: rainbow-hued streets to the rear, the leafy expanse of Bristol’s famous Downs to the front, and the cathedral-like tower of the university in the distance.
 For stylish city stopovers and weekend breaks, it's hard to beat.

 - A home-from-home feel, with a really chilled atmosphere, friendly service and rooms you can relax in

 - You get a lot for your money: bathtubs and/or rain showers, retro Roberts radios, robes, REN products and exclusive offers at local restaurants

 - An awesome breakfast in bed: bacon, avocado, chillies and cherry tomatoes on sourdough, with chilled apple juice and fresh coffee

 - Perfectly placed, close to Whiteladies Road, with the Downs on the doorstep and easy access to the city centre